 Sample Itinerary #1

-As part of your day, why not enjoy a delicious seafood lunch in Colonial Beach, a historic town and beach on the Potomac River?
+You’ll find another one of the Trail’s newest members, Monroe Bay Winery, just outside of the town of Colonial Beach.
+As part of your day, why not enjoy a delicious seafood lunch in Colonial Beach, a historic beach town on the Potomac River?

 Or maybe outdoor activities are more your thing?
 Then make a stop at Westmoreland State Park to enjoy kayaking, paddleboarding or a nature hike.